datacarpentry/image-processing/_episodes/02-image-basics.md

 We can combine our coordinate system with the 24-bit RGB color model to gain a conceptual understanding of the images we will be working with.
 An image is a rectangular array of pixels, each with its own coordinate.
-Each pixel in the image is a point of colored light, where the color is specified by a 24-bit RGB triplet.
+Each pixel in the image is a square point of colored light, where the color is specified by a 24-bit RGB triplet.
 Such an image is an example of *raster graphics*.

 ## Image formats